 Work Zone and Traffic Analysis Technical Resources

-- Work Zone Lane Closure Analysis Model (PDF 1.9MB) - Alabama DOT (ALDOT) report that presents the results of research done to determine the need for an update of the queue estimation portion of ALDOT's lane closure analysis tool, a Microsoft Excel-based "Lane Rental Model" whose work zone capacity values are based on the 1994 Highway Capacity Manual.
-The report includes an analysis of the tool's strengths and weaknesses, a comparison to other work zone traffic prediction models, a discussion of the data collected to test and validate the tool, and recommendations for an updated version of the tool.
+The Alabama DOT (ALDOT) Work Zone Lane Closure Analysis Model (PDF 1.9MB) report presents the results of research done to determine the need for an update of the queue estimation portion of ALDOT's lane closure analysis tool, a Microsoft Excel-based "Lane Rental Model" whose work zone capacity values are based on the 1994 Highway Capacity Manual.
+The report discusses the tool's strengths and weaknesses, how it compares to other work zone traffic prediction models, data collected to test and validate the tool, and recommendations for updating the tool.

-- Impact of Lane Closures on Roadway Capacity - Three part Florida DOT report on research to develop new models for planning lane closures on two-lane and arterial roadways.
+A three-part Florida DOT (FDOT) report, Impact of Lane Closures on Roadway Capacity, describes research to develop new models for planning lane closures on two-lane and arterial roadways.

 - Fact Sheet Summarizing the Study (PDF 475KB)

 - Part A: Development of a Two-Lane Work Zone Lane Closure Analysis Procedure (PDF 592KB) - Describes how researchers developed a simulation program and used it for estimating work zone travel speed, saturation flow rate, queue delay, and queue length for lane closures on two-lane roadways.

 - Part B: Arterial Work Zone Capacity (PDF 425KB) - Describes how researchers used the CORSIM simulation program to develop traffic capacity models for several different arterial work zone configurations.